Skip to main content

 Image of people shaking hands over a document.

-Looking to implement energy efficiency upgrades, renewable energy and decarbonization projects, or other sustainability initiatives?
-The Funding and Incentives Resource Hub can help you navigate and discover the many rebates, funding opportunities, and other incentives including those available through the Inflation Reduction Act and Bipartisan Infrastructure Law.
+Looking to implement energy efficiency upgrades, renewable energy projects, or other initiatives?
+The Funding and Incentives Resource Hub can help you navigate and discover the many rebates, funding opportunities, and other incentives available.

 Block